twitter-archive/commons/src/bash/git/migrate-history/README.md

 at the appropriate place.
 In order to preserve ancestry, we also need to change the parent pointer on each migrated commit such that it points to the migrated version of its parent.

-#Usage

-	migrate-history.sh [-b branch] [-s subdir] <path-to-immigrant>"

-Migrate the repository at <path-to-repo> into this repository at subdir.
-If -s is omitted, it will be the basename of
-<path-to-repo>.

-You can use -b to get a branch other than master from the immigrant.
-This repository's master will always be used.

-Run this script from inside your repository, at the root directory.
-The result will be a branch named migrated-\$subdir